Bargaining Unit: Office and Clerical Employee Unit

-- Coordinates the development of plans, strategies, studies, and analyses to comply with environmental regulations, which may include site visits, and report findings to management.
+- Coordinates the development of plans, strategies, studies, and analyses to comply with environmental regulations, which may include site visits, and report findings to management or other agencies.

 - Prepares and presents pertinent information to the District’s water users and Board of Directors.

-- Develops, manages, and prepares required materials and information to comply with the regulatory requirements.
+- Develops, manages, and prepares materials and information to comply with the regulatory requirements.